kinged007/BlockchainWallets/README.md

 3. Enter token contract address
 4. Token details will be automatically verified and saved

+## Security Features

+- **Encryption**: Optional encryption for private keys and mnemonics
+- **Masking**: Sensitive data is masked in logs and console output
+- **Input Validation**: Addresses and amounts are validated before use
+- **Environment Variables**: Sensitive configuration stored in environment variables
+- **Checksum Addresses**: Option to automatically convert addresses to checksum format
+- **Rate Limiting**: API calls are rate-limited to prevent blocking

 ## Security Note

 - Wallet information is stored in `wallets.csv`
 - Private keys and secret phrases are stored locally
+- Enable encryption by setting `ENCRYPT_PRIVATE_KEYS=true` in your `.env` file
 - Never share private keys or secret phrases
 - Use testnet for testing transactions

 ## Recent Changes

+### Version 1.4.0 (Current)
+- Enhanced security with encryption capabilities for private keys and mnemonics
+- Improved error handling with a proper exception hierarchy
+- Added utility module for common functions
+- Moved hardcoded values to environment variables
+- Created dedicated token contract interaction module
+- Added proper logging throughout the application
+- Improved API error handling and rate limiting
+- Added support for executing arbitrary functions on token contracts
+- Updated dependencies and improved project structure
+- Added ABI files for tokens and multicall contracts
+- Enhanced input validation for addresses and amounts

+### Version 1.3.0
+- Consolidated configuration files into a single file in src/config.py
+- Removed duplicate config.py from root directory
+- Improved project structure

 ### Version 1.2.0
 - Added multicall support for fast token balance checking